 When you are able to identify the triggers, try and reduce them.
 Understanding the stressors will also help you avoid any future incidences of violent outbursts.

 These tips will help you prevent future outbursts:

 - Think ahead of time about any situations that may make the patient uncomfortable or confused

 - Don’t overwhelm them with too many questions at once or give instructions that are too complex.
 Don’t criticize them.

-- Limit the amount of loud noises and activity around the patient
+- Limit the number of loud noises and activities around the patient

 Calm Them Down